uavpal/disco4g/SC2/README.md

 # disconnect adb
 adb disconnect $SC2_IPADDR:9050

-# power off/on SC2 for raspibridge to start
+# power off/on SC2 for raspibridge service to start
 ```